jwright/codecation-2017/README.md

 The average cost for a night at an AirBnb is around $70 - $160.

 ### Total travel per person ~ $915/per person

+We could also depart Seattle the same night that the conference ends.
+This may reduce cost since it seems to be cheaper to stay in Vancouver.